 “I recently spoke with a guy who said, ‘I can’t grow my business because I can’t find people to hire who have driver’s licenses,'” says Houston.
 “Another guy told me he would be able to have five additional machines running if he could just find people to drive them.”

 Approximately 9,000 people are looking for jobs.
 It’s difficult, however, to fill more than 15,000 job openings in the greater Chattanooga area.
 Why is that?
-It’s due to lack of education or perhaps lack of driver’s licenses.
+It’s partially due to lack of education, or perhaps lack of driver’s licenses.

 What is wrong with this picture?
 Employers are complaining they can’t find qualified workers and people are complaining they can’t find jobs.
 Somewhere along the way there is a serious disconnect.